YadavMayuri/Swiggy-MERN-Stack/README.md

 - `MongoDB`

  ## How to Use 📖🔍
-First you have to have to go to the `Home Page`.
+First you have to go to the `Home Page`.
 There you have to click on Log in / Sign up Button to get to the `sign up & login page`.
 Then user will be redirected to Location based page.
 The foods can be sorted according to `Categories`.Click on the food image there you can add it to cart by clicking on the `add to cart` button.
 You can add multiple items to the cart.
 Click on `Pay` to proceed to the checkout.
 It will redirected to the `Order Success Page`.
 Peek into your profile to view your `order history`.

  ## Screenshots 📷
  - **Home Page**